 Companies whose shares trade on stock exchanges are subject to stricter standards of oversight and governance.
-Clauses 201 (3)-Companies can move to 'delist' themselves from an exchange only if they meet certain criteria specified under the SEBI (6) and Act.9 Only companies listed for three years can delist themselves.
+Companies can move to 'delist' themselves from an exchange only if they meet certain criteria specified under the SEBI Act.
+Only companies listed for three years can delist themselves.
 Existing shareholders must approve the delisting.
-203(3)(h)The price to be paid to such shareholders for their shares must be determined through a process specified by SEBI.
+The price to be paid to such shareholders for their shares must be determined through a process specified by SEBI.